 Accessing and Activating Skilla in Docebo

 To access Skilla in your platform, you need to reach the Content Marketplace.
 Log into your Docebo platform as the Superadmin.
 Please note that only Superadmins have access to the Content Marketplace.
 Power Users have no permissions involving the Content Marketplace.
 Once logged in, access the Admin Menu by clicking on the gear icon in the top right of the page.
-Then, in the E-Learning section, select the Content Marketplace item.
+Then, above the E-Learning section, select the Content Marketplace item.

 On the main marketplace page, you will see all of the vendors from which you can browse, purchase, and sync off-the-shelf content.
 If you haven’t activated Skilla in your platform yet, click on the Skilla card.
 Once in the Skilla page, click Activate Skilla and confirm the activation with the Activate button.
 User and platform information will now be provisioned, and a Skilla account will be created for your platform.
 Please Note: You should not use an email address that is already active in Skilla.
 If you already have a Skilla account, please contact Skilla regarding how to use your account in your platform.